The-Testament/thetestament/README.md

 ## Why "The Path" and "The Testament"?
 We acknowledge that rational people see through supernatural claims.
 We recognize that modern understanding and science leave no room for myths of miracles and divine interventions.
 That’s why we’re creating a new moral tradition, one we call **The Path**, anchored by **The Testament**—the text you find here.

-The Path is inspired by the moral teachings of Jesus, an undeniably profound teacher who promoted compassion, forgiveness, humility, generosity, and justice.
+**The Path** is inspired by the moral teachings of Jesus, an undeniably profound teacher who promoted compassion, forgiveness, humility, generosity, and justice.
 We believe that the historical Jesus, stripped of miraculous embellishments and fear-based doctrines, still has much to teach us.
 Unfortunately, the centuries of accumulated mythology obscures his real message.
 The [Jefferson Bible](https://en.wikipedia.org/wiki/Jefferson_Bible)—Thomas Jefferson’s attempt to remove miracles and superstitions from the Gospels—hints that we can find a pure moral core by carefully extracting the ethical lessons from the supernatural trappings.

 This approach aligns with [Deism](https://en.wikipedia.org/wiki/Deism), a worldview that recognizes a Creator or first cause without claiming ongoing supernatural interventions.
 Deism trusts that reason, observation, and moral reflection are sufficient to guide our ethics and purpose.
 By blending the practical morality of Jesus’ teachings with the rational, open-minded stance of Deism, we hope to forge a path that speaks to modern hearts and minds.

 ## The Assembly: Community Without Ceremony
-Unlike traditional churches, gatherings on The Path—which we call The Assembly—are not about worship, ritual, or supernatural devotion.
+Unlike traditional churches, gatherings on **The Path**—which we call The Assembly—are not about worship, ritual, or supernatural devotion.
 There are no ceremonies or hymns, no forced reverence for miracles that never happened.
 Instead, The Assembly is where we come together to learn, discuss, debate, and support one another.
 It’s a safe place to build community rooted in understanding, empathy, and shared moral growth.

 ## Why This Matters
 - Moral Teaching Is Essential: Without guidance, individuals may struggle to determine right from wrong or develop empathy and compassion.
 A consistent set of moral teachings helps societies function and thrive.